Pressed Powders That Keep Skin Smooth, Set, and Not Cakey

 ❌ Cons

-• Not the strongest oil control for very oily skin
+• Oil control may not be enough for very oily skin

-• Can need more frequent touch-ups in humid weather
+• Can require more frequent touch-ups in heat or humidity

 Check Price on Amazon